CloakerSmoker/Relax-Language/docs/docs/details.md

 That, is a `PrettyError()`.
 I borrowed some of the visual style from Rust, but the implementation is my own.
 It's gone through a few versions, but at this point I think it's nearly bug-free (with correct input), and is a very good display of where the error is, and what the problem is.

-A life-saver during actual developement has been `OnError(Func("ErrorCallstack"), -1)`, which adds a printout of the callstack to uncaught exceptions, which should really be in AHK by default.
+A life-saver during actual development has been `OnError(Func("ErrorCallstack"), -1)`, which adds a printout of the call stack to uncaught exceptions, which should really be in AHK by default.

+## Modules

+A good idea, that was far too complex to fully implement.

+Modules were my great idea on how I could get away from thinking my language is just a C clone.
+Sadly, modules turned out to be an incredible amount of work to implement.

+At first, they were just a shim, and not even a syntax.
+Modules only functioned because AHK would allocate/manage them, and modules even had reference counters.

+Of course, this doesn't translate to executables very well, so modules got redone.

+## Compiler targets

+Originally, I planned to convince myself this would be a tool to be used inside of AHK for speed boosts, so I had methods to run compiled code directly with `DllCall`.

+Then I decided that that method depended on AHK too much, so I wrote a way to compiled a program down to an AHK script, which just needed a bit of boilerplate to run.

+And then finally, `PEBuilder` became a thing, and I added support for it too.

+So, there's the 3 possible targets.
+All implemented in different ways, even with different code being generated for different targets.
+Obviously, this wouldn't work long-term.

+And that's why all targets except for `.exe` files got scrapped.
+The others were just to much to maintain over core compiler changes (like the module rewrites).

 ## Other things